shariq1989/cookbook/content/recipe/chili_con_carne.md

 #### Is chili con carne keto or low-carb?

 Served as a stew without beans and paired with a low-carb [tortilla](https://amzn.to/3ePAoDU), it sure is!
 We calculated the macros to make it easier for you.
-Please note, this calculation was made without the beans and does not include any of the toppings or a tortilla.
+Note, this calculation was made without beans and does not include any toppings or tortillas.
 The serving size is 1 1/2 cup of stew.

 * CARBS-- 4 net carbs
 * PROTEIN-- 32g